Last updated on November 22nd, 2023 at 02:48 pm

 3. Wetmilling Phase

-Once the fermentation is completed, the rice is processed into a wet-milled flour by rolling it through a mill while periodically adding water.
+Once the fermentation is completed, the rice is processed into wet-milled flour by rolling it through a mill while periodically adding water.

 4. Pre-Gelatinization Phase

 Boiling water or steam is added to the rice flour to elongate the natural starch in rice so that you can bind the dough together.
-In this phase, tapioca, potato, or cornstarch can be added to give the noodle a chewier texture and glossier appearance.
+In this phase, tapioca, potato, or cornstarch can be added to give the noodles a chewier texture and glossier appearance.